 Once the potatoes are washed and dried, cut them in half, lengthwise, then cut each half in half, lengthwise, then repeat one more time.
 This should give you the perfect size wedges.
-If you potato is long (which most of sweet potatoes are, cut the wedges in half.
+If your potato is long (which most of the sweet potatoes are), cut the wedges in half.

 Arrange the potato wedges on the baking sheet, drizzle with avocado oil, add salt, paprika and garlic powder, toss with your hands so it's all covered and put in the oven for 40 minutes (you will turn each wedge on the second side at half time).